pamela-project/slambench1/README.md

 The compilation builds 3 application modes which act like wrappers (the kernels are the same for all applications):

-1. benchmark: terminal user interface mode for benchmarking purposes,
+1. benchmark: terminal user interface mode for benchmarking purposes
-2. main: GLUT GUI visualisation mode,
+2. main: GLUT GUI visualisation mode
-3. qmain: Qt GUI visualisation mode.
+3. qmain: Qt GUI visualisation mode

 Each application mode is also declined in 4 different builds/implementations: